 In a previous post, I outlined the basics for dos and don’ts for dating app photos (if you haven’t read that, please read it first before moving on:).
 It’s an introductory guide to photos that works for most people on dating apps however, sometimes you want to attract a certain type of person or more quality matches and dates – this guide is for you.

 Having photos that lack energy, enthusiasm, emotion can be considered low-effort or uninteresting.
 Photos that look like they were taken in your home hallway, bathroom or bedroom suggest you don’t go out much or don’t have friends.
 The question then is what pictures should I put on a dating profile and how do I find pictures for online dating?
 The tips below are helpful to get you started towards improving your profile but those that need additional help, I offer dating profile critiques.

-The below guidance provides more concrete and advanced tips for sorting through, prioritizing and selecting photos for your profile to help you get more likes and more matches.
+The guidance below provides more concrete and advanced tips for sorting through, prioritizing and selecting photos for your profile to help you get more likes and more matches.

 Travel Photos – Seems obvious, but these photos show the type of traveler you are (beach bum, explorer) as well as places you find interesting and amazing.
 Also people are more relaxed and more likely to be enjoying themselves on vacation plus as an added bonus travel photos make it easier to initiate an opening message.